The global spread of the coronavirus: Where is it?

-The latest figures from China show there are nearly 37,200 people infected in the country.
+The latest figures from China show there are more than 40,000 people infected in the country.

 Outside mainland China, there have been more than 350 infections reported in nearly 30 places.
 There have been two deaths, one in the Philippines and the other in Hong Kong.